Board of Trustees Manual

 Duties of Standing Committees

 The duties of each standing committee are set forth below.

-The duties of the Agriculture & Natural Resources Committee include:
+The duties of the Agriculture and Natural Resources Committee include:

-- Review for the Board the overall plans, goals and objectives of the Division of Agriculture and Natural Resources and the fulfillment of the objectives of the Public Service Activities (PSA) of the University
+- Review for the Board the overall plans, goals, and objectives of the College of Agriculture, Forestry, and Life Sciences and the fulfillment of the objectives of the Public Service Activities (PSA) of the University

-- Study the administrative structure of the Division of Agriculture and Natural Resources
+- Study the administrative structure of the College of Agriculture, Forestry, and Life Sciences

 - Evaluate, as directed by the Board, all off-campus lands in coordination with other appropriate committees

 - Evaluate, as directed by the Board, proposed gifts of off-campus land to the University and disposition of University lands in coordination with other appropriate committees